rubocop/ruby-style-guide/README.md

   comment at all.
 <sup>[[link](#comment-upkeep)]</sup>

-> Good code is like a good joke - it needs no explanation. <br>
+> Good code is like a good joke: it needs no explanation. <br>
-> -- Russ Olsen
+> &mdash; old programmers maxim, through [Russ Olsen](http://eloquentruby.com/blog/2011/03/07/good-code-and-good-jokes/)

 * <a name="refactor-dont-comment"></a>
   Avoid writing comments to explain bad code.
 Refactor the code to make it